cesalberca/blog/src/domain/articles/en/theming.md

 }
 ```

-_Note: One would thing that we can declare variables for the values of media queries but we can't, we'll have to wait until [env](https://developer.mozilla.org/en-US/docs/Web/CSS/env) lands in Edge and Internet Explorer to have full support (as of June 2019)._
+_Note: One would think that we can declare variables for the values of media queries but we can't, we'll have to wait until [env](https://developer.mozilla.org/en-US/docs/Web/CSS/env) lands in Edge and Internet Explorer to have full support (as of June 2019)._

 ## Theming